subha-py/gamesapi/readme.md

     add the accept type text/html response after that.

 6) Put vs Patch: Put means rewriting an existing row.
 Patch means updating one attribute of a row.
+7) In serializers, the fields form modelserializers you don't want to include in post method, make them read_only=true.